mstocco/mariostoc.co/content/traininglog/20230129-challenge2023-21weeksout.md

 ### NOTES
 Total Time: **45 Mins** &nbsp; Heart Rate: **100 BPM**

 Hit the trainer at halftime of the Chief/Bengals game.
-Pedalled easy for 45 minutes with zero ill-effects.
+Pedalled easy for 45 minutes; everything felt normal with zero ill-effects.

-Stretched afterwards (needed).
-My back (QL/right side) was acting in a bad way; it felt like it would go into a full spasm if I wasn't careful.  &rarr; Extra water before going to bed.
+Stretched afterwards (much needed).
+My back (QL/right side) was acting in a bad way; it felt like it would go into a full spasm if I wasn't careful.
+It didn't.
+&rarr; Extra water before going to bed.

 <!---->
 ## MONDAY JAN 30 🌤